Federate Amazon Redshift access with Microsoft Azure AD single sign-on

 For more information about using ADFS with Amazon Redshift, see Federate Database User Authentication Easily with IAM and Amazon Redshift.
 For more information about integrating Azure AD, see Setting Up JDBC or ODBC Single Sign-on Authentication with Microsoft Azure AD.

-This post illustrates how to set up federation using Azure AD and IAM.
+This post illustrates how to set up federation using Azure AD and AWS Identity and Access Management (IAM).
 Azure AD manages the users and provides federated access to Amazon Redshift using IAM.
-You do not need to create separate database users in Amazon Redshift with this setup.
+You don’t need to create separate database users in Amazon Redshift with this setup.

-The solution to configure the federation between Azure AD and IAM to allow seamless access to Amazon Redshift using an SQL client contains the following components:
+The solution to configure the federation between Azure AD and IAM to allow seamless access to Amazon Redshift using a SQL client contains the following components:

-- Azure AD serves as the identity provider for user authentication.
+- Azure AD serves as the identity provider (IdP) for user authentication

-- AWS STS requests temporary credentials to connect to Amazon Redshift.
+- AWS Security Token Service (AWS STS) requests temporary credentials to connect to Amazon Redshift

 The solution contains the following steps:

 - You configure a JDBC or ODBC driver in SQL client to use Azure AD federation and use Azure AD login credentials to sign in.
 Technically, in this step the JDBC or ODBC driver connects to AWS to obtain temporary database credentials for Amazon Redshift.
 Because this particular request contains a reference to an external IdP, AWS takes the client to Azure for federated authentication using SAML 2.0.

 - A non-gallery enterprise application is set up to support SAML-based sign-on into Amazon Redshift.
 It also links Azure AD groups and users to app-specific role names.
 In this case, Azure AppRoles are used to associate Azure AD groups with Amazon Redshift groups.